 Demokratik Modernite editor Ergül, who had been in police custody since he was detained at the Diyarbakır Airport on January 16, was also imprisoned by an Istanbul court on January 23.
 Ergül was brought to Istanbul following his detention, where he appeared before a prosecutor at the Istanbul Courthouse early on January 23.
-Ergül was arrested on “membership in a terrorist organization” charges by a Criminal Night Judge.
+Ergül was jailed on the charge of “membership in a terrorist organization.”

 The latest arrests brought the number of journalists in prison in Turkey to at least 156.
 You can reach the full list here.

 At least 150 detained for social media posts on Afrin